Escape-Technologies/graphql-security-academy/packages/lessons/sql-injection/README.md

 ---
-title: 'SQL Injection'
+title: 'Combat SQL Injections'
-description: 'While less common nowadays, SQL injections are still a threat.
-Learn how to exploit and prevent them.'
+description: 'Delve into the mechanisms of SQL injections—how to exploit them and the strategies for preventing this enduring vulnerability.'
 category: 'Injection'
 difficulty: 'easy'
 owasp: 'API8:2019'